WenjuanW/Adverce_Event_OpenFDA_Exploratory_Data_Analysis/README.md

 # Adverce_Event_OpenFDA_Exploratory_Data_Analysis
-This repository is to analyse adverse event data from openFDA
+This repository is for the analysis of the adverse event data from openFDA

 ## This repository includes the following files: